The Best of California For Budget Vacations

 From Sequoia to Joshua Tree, California is endowed with some of the country's best national parks, and Yosemite is an undisputed gem.
 Seven-day admission with a car costs $30 (all occupants included).
 Nearly the size of Rhode Island, the park boasts 800 miles of trails that accommodate the rugged outdoorsman as well as the leisurely walker.
 Yosemite features epic views of granite cliffs and breathtaking waterfalls.
 Adventure-seeking families can camp, hike, and climb at any time of year and take advantage of free shuttle service in Yosemite Valley.

 Just off the coast of Southern California's highly developed urban sprawl, the Channel Islands are a rugged reminder of what the area used to look like.
-The park, which got fewer than 365,000 visitors last year, comprises five islands with more than 2,000 species of plants and animals.
+An excellent winter destination, the national park comprises five islands with more than 2,000 species of plants and animals.
 Of these, 145 are found nowhere else in the world, and dolphins, harbor seals, and sea lions abound.
 The 175 miles of shoreline provide snorkeling and scuba diving opportunities, while the islands themselves offer hiking, camping, and tide pools to explore.
 Visit during a whale migration -- gray whales from late December to mid-March and blue and humpback whales in summer -- for a boat tour.

 If a California wine country vacation would make your bucket list but Napa is too pricey, go next door to Sonoma County.
 The wines stand up to some of the best anywhere, and the food is just as appealing.
 Affordable lodging options include the Sonoma Creek Inn, El Pueblo Inn, and Best Western.
 Farther south, Paso Robles is an up-and-coming destination with more than 200 wineries.